Cinemala: History

 It started as a film-based satire, which later on began to delve into contemporary political and social issues.
 It focused on current events, often referencing figures such as politicians and media personalities in a satirical way.
 These public figures were played by mimicry artists from Malayalam television.

 It was awarded a place in the Limca Book of Records as one of the longest-running TV shows.
 On 7 April 2013, it aired its 1,000th episode.

 Cinemala 1000

 To celebrate the broadcasting of the 1,000th episode of Cinemala, Asianet conducted a mega stage show on July 31, 2013 titled CINEMA LA 1000 at Gokulam Convention Centre, Kochi, Kerala.
 Leading actors Dileep and Salim Kumar were honored during the occasion.
 Mementos were presented to all actors who had been a part of the Cinemala.
-The show featured comedy skits by Cinemala actors as well as performances by other actors such as Suraj Venjaramoodu, Mamukkoya, Indrans, P. Jayachandran, Usha Uthup, Sithara (singer), Shamna Kasim, Subi, and Tesni Khan.
+The show featured comedy skits by Cinemala actors as well as performances by other actors such as Suraj Venjaramoodu, Mamukkoya, Indrans, P. Jayachandran, Usha Uthup, Sithara, Shamna Kasim, Subi and Tesni Khan.